 In order to maintain a company culture across multiple offices, distributed teams need to be fully connected.
-Ensuring that new hires have technology that allows them to collaborate effectively is essential to making them feel like they are truly part of a team; for example, video conferencing can foster relationships in a way that voice calls alone cannot.
+Ensuring that new hires have technology that allows them to collaborate effectively is essential in making them feel like they are truly part of a team; for example, videoconferencing can foster relationships in a way that voice calls alone cannot.
 The space itself, too, has a big impact on connection, so make sure to incorporate employee engagement needs into your design.

 Look for flexible office options

 Business growth isn’t a one-and-done proposition.
 Hopefully, you will continue to grow beyond your initial expansion, and either grow your satellite office’s team or set up a new one somewhere else.
 Don’t just think about your current needs when moving into a new space—think about where you want to be in six months, a year, and beyond.

 According to research conducted by Coworking Resources, 26.2 percent of coworking spaces are business expansions.
 If you aren’t sure what your future space needs will be, consider a month-to-month arrangement instead of a standard lease.
 Explore options for expanding your current space in the future, or utilizing other offices or floors in the same building, before you commit to a location.

 When setting up a satellite office, there are several budget considerations that must be accounted for.
 The monthly cost of the space is obviously an important factor, but there are also items like furniture, office amenities, and technology infrastructure that need to be considered.